Ishaq74/zatchou74/README.md

-# DevStarter Kit 🎨 (English and French version)
+# DevStarter Kit 🎨 (french in bottom)

 ## Objective 🎯

-Replace WordPress! 😆 A frontend/backend site with mastered and easily maintainable HTML and CSS.
+Replace WordPress! 😆
+A frontend/backend site with mastered and easily maintainable HTML, CSS and others (thanks Astro).
 Already optimized for SEO and accessibility.
 Allows focusing on branding, design, and content.

+### Current Setup

+Currently, the site uses Netlify Identity and Decap CMS for authentication and content management.
+There are issues with entries appearing empty in the backend.

 ### Desired Features and Components